Cross-collaborative agile UX/UI Research and Design

 Research Objectives

-Going in with personal experience gave me pre-conceived notions so it was particularly important to step into other user’s shoes.
+Drawing on personal experience gave me preconceived notions, so it was imperative to step into the shoes of other users.

 - Explore user needs, desires, and struggles.